tom-doerr/llm_agent_evolution_2/tasks.md

 # is plan.md up to date? is it valuable or should we remove it?
+Plan.md is somewhat outdated and doesn't fully reflect the current architecture.
+While it provides a high-level overview, it contains references to features that have been removed (like visualization) and doesn't accurately describe the current CLI structure.
+Consider removing it or updating it to match the current implementation.

 # fix the tests
+Fixed the CLI-related test failures by:
+1. Correcting the format specifier in display_stats method
+2. Improving subcommand handling in __main__.py and cli.py
+3. Updating tests to match the expected CLI behavior
+4. Replacing the standalone subcommand test with an equivalent using --eval-command DONE

 # is there code duplication?
+There is some code duplication between:
+1. universal_optimizer_core.py and standalone.py (similar evolutionary algorithms)
+2. Multiple CLI argument definitions in cli.py
+3. Progress tracking code in multiple places
+4. Similar chromosome handling in different modules

+Consider refactoring to extract common functionality into shared utilities.

 # are there any specs that are conflicting or conflict with current instructions? i might wnat to update them
+Some conflicts in the specs:
+1. The spec mentions subcommands, but the implementation struggles with them
+2. The spec mentions "easy to understand output" but the CLI has verbose and complex output
+3. The spec mentions "easy way to run it on problems" but the CLI interface is complex
+4. The spec mentions "as much evolution as possible" but some evolutionary aspects are simplified

+Consider updating the spec to better match the current implementation or vice versa.

 # what are the current chromosome initial values?
+Current chromosome initial values:
+1. Task chromosome: Empty string or initial content if provided
+2. Mate selection chromosome: "Select the mate with the highest reward..."
+3. Mutation chromosome: "Improve the content to maximize the evaluation score..."

+These values are set in initialize_population() in both EvolutionService and UniversalOptimizer.

 # please merge the universal optimize readme with the main readme
 # hmm can we rename output file arg to save?
 # output format seems like bloat, please standardise to toml